zackrdavis/deep-earth/content/pages/contact.md

 caption: A wheelbarrow full of tropical plants in a grassy field where Josh is working, wearing a wide-brimmed hat.
 ---
-For inquiries in t﻿he Portland metro area and beyond, please contact:
+For inquiries in t﻿he Pacific Northwest and beyond, please contact:

-joshua@deepearth.studio
+info@joshuapavlacky.com

 Follow:

-@deepearthstudio
+@jpavlacky